Finetec and Coliro Watercolor Review Lightfast Testing Mica Metallic + Standard Transparent and Opaque Paint Sets

 Some colors reflect a second color at certain angles.
 They describe this as two-tone or flip flop, but other brands call these types of paints color shifting or chameleon colors.

 Finetec has rectangle pans, Coliro has round pans.
-It is how they distinguish one brand from the other since they split into two brands from one company a couple years ago.
-(Previously Finetec as one company had round pans.)
+It is how they initially distinguished one brand from the other since they split into two brands from one company.
+(Previously "Finetec" as the only company had round pans.)
 It's good to know, since there are overlapping colors between them, and if you have for instance "arabic gold" in a round pan, it's the same as the "arabic gold" in the rectangle pan.
 At this time I do not own the entire Coliro range to know how many from this Finetec set may be duplicates.
 I did not see matching color names for some of these, but until I am able to swatch them side by side I can't be sure if Coliro has similar colors under different names.

 You might hear artists say that mica paints are lightfast.
 You will also see paint manufacturers only label the paint ingredient as mica (PW20 a reflective clear-white silicate mineral).
 Both are generalizations as mica is just the sparkly base ingredient and the color you see is actually a second pigment coating natural or synthetic mica particles.